aimms/how-to/LoadResultsSolverSession.rst

 			endif ;
 		endif ;

-So what is actually happening at the end of ``pro::DelegateToServer(...)`` server session side?
+So what is actually happening at the end of ``pro::DelegateToServer(...)`` on server session side?
 Then the callback procedure, here ``pro::session::LoadResultsCallBack``, is called data session side.
-This procedure just loads the data from the output case created by the server session, identified by its argument ``requestId``.
+This procedure just loads the data from the output case created by the server session,identified by its argument ``requestId``.

+..
+The above paragraph seems incomplete, especially the first sentence.
+It is not clearly explaining the backgroun process in words.
+Also, requestId is not mentioned anywhere before, and is used in an explanation

 Approach taken
 --------------

-So if we capture this ``requestId``, we can let the user select the moment of that case load.
-Our implementation consists of the following small steps:
+If we capture this ``requestId``, we can let the user control when to load the data of that particular case file.
+To do this, follow the below steps

 #.
 Stash the ``requestId`` in a string parameter via a simple administration procedure